Kinfe123/prompt/README.md

 ## Disabling prompt's built-in SIGINT handling

-By default, prompt prompt binds a process-killing event handler to the SIGINT event (CTRL+C).
+By default, prompt binds a process-killing event handler to the SIGINT event (CTRL+C).
 This allows easily exiting from prompts, but can prevent an app from executing other event handlers when an interrupt is received.
 In order to override this default behavior, pass a `{noHandleSIGINT: true}` option into `prompt.start`.

 ``` js
   //